zhufuyi/sponge_doc/en/learn-about-sponge.md

 From the diagram, you can see that there are two ways to create projects based on SQL:

 - `⓵Web service created based on sql` (gin, represented by the green box).
-- `⓶Microservice created based on sql` (gRPC, represented by the purple box).
+- `⓶Microservice created based on sql` (grpc, represented by the purple box).

 There are three ways to create projects based on protobuf:

 - `⓷Web service created based on protobuf` (gin, represented by the green box).
-- `⓸Microservice created based on protobuf` (gRPC, represented by the purple box).
+- `⓸Microservice created based on protobuf` (grpc, represented by the purple box).
-- `⓹RPC gateway service created based on protobuf` (gin and gRPC, represented by the green box).
+- `⓹GRPC gateway service created based on protobuf` (gin and grpc, represented by the green box).

 In other words, sponge supports a total of five project creation methods, each suitable for different project scenarios: